tanupoo/fiapy/JSON-data-model.md

 ### POST

 it supports full IEEE1888 data and query method.
-The encoding is either JSON or XML. in the case of XML encoding, it is identical to IEEE1888 base specification.
+The format is either JSON or XML.

-Content-Type must be text/json when JSON encoding is used.
+Content-Type must be text/json when JSON format is used.

-if a requester sends a query by JSON encoding, the responder must respond data by JSON encoding or a HTTP error code with 415 (Unsupported Media Type).
+if a requester sends a query by JSON format, the responder must respond data by JSON format or a HTTP error code with 415 (Unsupported Media Type).

 ### GET